Shimady563/cofee-shop-app/README.md

 For interface I use bootstrap and thymeleaf

-I chose servlets and jdbc instead of spring and hibernate because i wanted to learn more about their work, i think it helps better understand how spring and hibernate works.
+I chose servlets and jdbc instead of spring and hibernate because I wanted to learn more about their work, I think it helps better understand how spring and hibernate works.